glfw/gleq/README.md

 # GLEQ — GLFW Event Queue

-**GLEQ** is a simple, header-only event queue for GLFW 3.
+**GLEQ** is a simple, header-only event queue library for GLFW 3.
 It adds GLFW events for tracked windows to a single global queue.
 Nothing more.

 GLEQ is inspired by [SDL](http://www.libsdl.org/) and [GLWT](https://github.com/rikusalminen/glwt), and is written *as an example* for